-The Civil War Continues In Georgia
+The Civil War is upon us.

 The Sesquicentennial of the dreadful conflict has arrived, and Governments and historical societies and are proclaiming Civil War events around the nation.
 Not without conflict however as in the case of the Georgia Historical Society who plans to install a marker that commemorates the burning of Atlanta in front of the Georgia Railroad Freight Depot on Martin Luther King Jr. Drive, the street named for the civil rights leader in Atlanta.
 Officials with the National Association for the Advancement of Colored People say they would prefer a different site for a planned historical marker.